ChikaraKabamoto/SoftComputing/README.md

--A core dump may occur depending on the execution environment.
+- A core dump may occur depending on the execution environment.
 The cause is unknown.

--Since math.h is included, the -lm option is required at compile time.
+- Since math.h is included, the -lm option is required at compile time.

--When you execute it, you will be asked for the number of points, so enter the appropriate value.
+- When you execute it, you will be asked for the number of points, so enter the appropriate value.